AchrafKassioui/Learning-iOS-Dev/README.md

 # Learning iOS dev

-This is a collection of notes I take while learning native iOS development.
-Most entries contain a title, a date, some text, and code snippets.
-Started June 2023.
+This is a collection of notes I take while learning native iOS development, starting from June 2023.
+They are purposefully written in a candid style, to honestly capture the mental model and fuzziness of learning.

 ## The underscore _